 What Is Detox?

 Detox is the process through which a person’s body readjusts to function without constant doses of an addictive substance.
 Soon after an alcoholic’s last drink, they will start to experience severe discomfort as they go through drug or alcohol withdrawal.
-Early withdrawal symptoms include headache, muscle weakness, sweating, anxiety, irritability, and nausea.
+Early withdrawal symptoms9 include headache, muscle weakness, sweating, anxiety, irritability, and nausea.

 These symptoms will worsen until they peak at some point between four days and a week after the last drink.
-Alcoholics may experience delirium tremens, hallucinations, severe cardiac issues, and other serious problems during the peak stage of the detox process.
+Alcoholics may experience delirium tremens10, hallucinations, severe cardiac issues, and other serious problems during the peak stage of the detox process.
 After the first week of sobriety, symptoms will become much milder as a person’s body adapts to life without alcohol.

 Should You Enroll in a Detox Program?